thynnine/pysic/doc/Potentials_f90.rst

     n_parameters: integer  *pointer*  *size(:)*
         number of parameters for each number of bodies (1-body parameters, 2-body parameters etc.)
     n_level: integer    *scalar*
+        1 for atomic bond order factors, 2 for pairwise factors
     name: character(len=pot_name_length)    *scalar*
         The name of the bond order factor: this is a keyword according to which the factor may be recognized.
     description: character(len=pot_note_length)    *scalar*